MohamedAmineBoulawdhen/Init-React-Router/README.md

 Filter component is used to filter movies by title and rating.
 The component consists of two inputs: one for title and one for rating.

+### Description

+The Description component displays a movie's description and trailer.

 ## Features

 - Add a new movie to the list
 - Filter movies by title and rating
+- View movie description and trailer

 ## Instructions